Socket Client¶

 $ composer require guzzlehttp/psr7

 In order to provide full interoperability, message implementations are accessed through factories.
-Message factories for Laminas Diactoros (and its abandoned predecessor Zend Diactoros), Guzzle PSR-7 and Slim Framework are available in the message component:
+Message factories for Laminas Diactoros (and its abandoned predecessor Zend Diactoros), Guzzle PSR-7 and Slim PSR-7 are available in the message component:

 $ composer require php-http/message